Disclaimer: Don't own them!

 "Oh Gawd, so it's mah fault now?!"
 She threw her arms up in the air in frustration.

-"Non, I don't know whose fault it was, blame it on me if y' want but… I guess I ended up loosin' hope too."
-It was so hard to say this out loud, but maybe it was the truth and now he realized that was the biggest mistake he'd ever made, and sure he'd made plenty.
+"Non, I don't know whose fault it was, blame it on me if y' want but… I guess I ended up losin' hope too."
+It was so hard to say this out loud, but maybe it was the truth and now he realized it was the biggest mistake he'd ever made, and sure he'd made plenty.
 "How, chere?
 How did y' get t' control yer power?
 When?"

 She tried to sweep away the tears in her face with the back of her hand:

 "But why didn't y' let me know somehow?"

 She narrowed her eyes in disbelieve before answering: